jorislimonier/workshop-getting-started-with-julia/README.md

 ### In this repo

-1. Julia basics
+1. Julia Basics
-1. Julia Data Science
+1. Julia Data Visualization
+1. Homework
+1. Homework solution

 ### Other repo's